BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ====

+* I define a `cm_base_alignment` var in `generate-mod.py` which was intended to define the weight for dropping Tiny Tina Alignment COMs in the global COM drop pool, but it looks like I'm not actually using it (instead just doubling up on the purple rarity var).
+I should either get rid of the var, or start using it but adjust it to match purple (since that's what everyone's been used to for so long)
+* "Normalize" our custom drop pools with the vanilla game, if possible.
+  For instance, when adding the Tiny Tina Alignment COMs, I'd put them physically inbetween purples and legendaries.
+Really what I should do is *add* them to the end of the pool, so that any other mods which alter the pool would have a better chance of working, since they might be assuming that the legendary index is unchanged.
 * Config option to specify the rarity of gear found in lockers?
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite